la2050/archive/_projects/2015/freeway-farm-green-infrastructure-pilot-project.md

   This is a botanical garden + a farm + a transportation infrastructure = a usable and self-sustaining place directly within the public consciousness.
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': This is currently in development.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We believe the 100,000 will be able to cover the ability to do a pilot project.
-Additional costs will be covered by donations or additional grants.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  Administration: 5-10%
-   Soil & water testing: 5-10%
-   Design & construction of raised beds: 50-60% Planning & landscape design: 10-30%
-   Growing medium & seeds: 5-10%
 How do you plan to scale the success of your proposal?: >- If the Green Infrastructure Pilot Project is successful then we hope to continue growing these patchwork peri-freeway spaces throughout Los Angeles